 Diet – on 3 days a week, drop down to no starchy carbs (just green veggies)”

-This selfie was taken just before the above email was sent!
+(This selfie above was taken just before the above message was sent!)

 This was a picture taken one week before the shoot, just before ‘peak week’!
 Flat, chiselled, and ready to load up for the shoot!

 The day Raj had been working towards for 15 years had arrived 5 months after starting.
 He’d reached his goal of achieving a photoshoot level, ripped physique, and his confidence was unshakeable.

 “A couple of weeks before the shoot, I could see the goal in sight and as everything had been so well-planned, we pretty much coasted into the shoot date without any real panic of trying to crash-diet or drop unwanted weight.
 Confidence in the gym was sky-high with PTs and colleagues commenting on my leanness and vascularity.
 My stats on the boditrax machine were outrageous too: my metabolic age was that of a 19 year old, my body fat had dropped to 5.5% and my visceral fat reading was 1cc.
 This latter reading was a clear demonstration of me achieving my ultimate goal of staving off any potential onset of type 2 diabetes, as my insulin resistance would have now dramatically reduced through the decreased levels of visceral fat I was carrying.

 The shoot with Shyam of www.skotvisuals.com was awesome as it really brought home what I had achieved, particularly when he sent through the first edits.
 Like most others who have done a shoot, the amount of comments from people as to whether the pictures were real and had I been photoshopped in on someone else’s body was insane!
 This process and the shoot in particular is another win for me, and a reminder which I can keep in the tank for when facing another challenge.”